2 people favorited this theater

-Probably Cumbria’s most luxurious cinema, the Ritz opened on 26th September 1938 with Deanna Durbin in “Mad About Music”, with seating for 1,400 in stalls and balcony.
-It was designed by local architect T. Nicholson and had a foyer lined with Australian Walnut panelling and chrome fittings.
+Located on the corner of Murray Road and Upton Street in Workington.
+Probably Cumbria’s most luxurious cinema, the Ritz Cinema opened on 26th September 1938 with Deanna Durbin in “Mad About Music”, with seating for 1,400 in stalls and balcony.
+It was designed by local architect Tom Nicholson and had a foyer lined with Australian Walnut panelling and chrome fittings.
 The auditorium had troughs containing concealed lighting in the ceiling.
 It was equipped with a Wurlitzer 3Manual/5Rank organ which had an illuminated console on a lift.
 The organ was opened by Harry Croft.
-The instument was originally installed in the Niles Theatre, New Ulm, Minnesota, USA.
+The instrument was originally installed in the Niles Theatre, New Ulm, Minnesota, USA.

-Operated throughout its life by Graves Cinemas Ltd, the Ritz was tripled by them and reopened on 17 May 1982 with two mini-cinemas situated under the balcony.
-The circle continued as Screen 1 with no apparent alteration, using the original box and screen.
+Operated throughout its life by Graves Cinemas Ltd., the Ritz Cinema was tripled by them and reopened on 17th May 1982 with two mini-cinemas situated under the balcony.
+The circle continued as Screen 1 with no apparent alteration, using the original projection box and screen.

-However in a small town this still proved too large and the Ritz closed on 28 February 1988 and was demolished the following month.
-A good send off was provided with the 1945 film “Anchors Aweigh” and a short stage interlude.
+However in a small town this still proved too large and the Ritz Cinema closed on 28th February 1988 and was demolished the following month.
+A good send off was provided with the 1945 film Gene Kelly in “Anchors Aweigh” and a short stage interlude.
 The organ had been removed some years earlier, has been restored and is in private hands.
-Other Art Deco artefacts were rescued from the building before the wrecking crew moved in.
+Other Art Deco style artefacts were rescued from the building before the wrecking crew moved in.